timd/werliestmit/README.md

 The data pipeline has three steps:

 1. **Preprocess** -- Fetches all ~2100 Swiss municipalities from Wikidata, performs MX and SPF DNS lookups on their official domains, and classifies each municipality's email provider.
-2. **Postprocess** -- Scrapes websites of still-unclassified municipalities for email addresses (including TYPO3-obfuscated ones), resolves those email domains via DNS, and applies manual overrides for edge cases.
+2. **Postprocess** -- Scrapes websites of still-unclassified municipalities for email addresses, resolves those email domains via DNS, and applies manual overrides for edge cases.
-3. **Validate** -- Cross-validates MX and SPF records, assigns a confidence score (0--100) to each entry, and generates a validation report.
+3. **Validate** -- Cross-validates MX and SPF records, assigns a confidence score (0-100) to each entry, and generates a validation report.

 ## Quick start